 The hours: From 20 minutes to more than an hour, depending on the details of the case.

 Median pay: Employers report that payments usually start at $10 per case and can go up to $100, depending on the length of the process.

 Qualifications: Essentially the same requirements as you would have for actual jury duty.
 In general, you can't be a lawyer, paralegal or legal assistant, or an insurance company representative.
 Nor can you be associated with liability claims adjustments.
 You must be a U.S. citizen, be of sound mind and good moral character, be able to read and write, have never been convicted of a felony, and not be under indictment or other legal accusation of misdemeanor theft, felony theft or any felony charge.

 3. Virtual Assistant

-The nitty-gritty: With shrinking payrolls, there's been a jump in demand — from small-business operators to executive-level professionals — to hire virtual personal assistants to do various administrative tasks.
-Duties range from making travel arrangements to sending out letters and other support services that can easily be handled remotely via email and phone.
+The nitty-gritty: With shrinking payrolls, there's been a jump in demand — from small-business operators to executive-level professionals — for virtual personal assistants to do various administrative tasks.
+Duties range from making travel arrangements to sending letters and other support services that can easily be handled remotely via email and phone.

 The job can involve sitting for long periods, so take precautions to prevent eyestrain, stress and repetitive motion ailments such as carpal tunnel syndrome.
-Look for openings and information at the International Virtual Assistants Association, Virtual Office Temps and Team Double-Click.
+Look for openings and information at the International Virtual Assistants Association, Upwork.com and Team Double-Click.